- Professor of Law (Adjunct) University of Pennsylvania Law School 2004-2021

 Howard founded the firm with John Grogan with a goal of providing access to justice to those who would not otherwise have that access.
 The firm’s work in the public interest has been frequently recognized.
 In 2006, each of its named partners received the Equal Justice Award of Community Legal Services.
 Howard also was instrumental in establishing the Langer Grogan & Diver Fund for Social Justice and the Langer Grogan & Diver Social Justice Fellowship at the Law School of University of Pennsylvania.

-Howard is a member of the Board of Directors of the Public Interest Law Center of Philadelphia, and a member of the Board of Trustees of the Jewish Family and Children’s Service of Philadelphia.
-He has formerly served on the boards of the Perelman Jewish Day School and The Barrack Hebrew Academy.
+Howard is a member of the Board of Directors of the Public Interest Law Center, and a member of the Board of Trustees of the Jewish Family and Children’s Service of Philadelphia.
+Howard also serves as a member of the Board of Directors of the Magee Rehabilitation Hospital Foundation.

 Howard has had a particular interest in the rights of guest workers.
 He successfully defended, pro bono, leading human rights organizations in a defamation suit brought by an alleged major human trafficker, ultimately winning thousands of dollars in sanctions.
 Orian v.
 Federation Intern. des Droits de L’Homme, 2012 WL 994643 (C.D.Cal.
 2012).